Pathways012/FPGA_Portfolio/beginner/demux_LSFR_LED_blinker/README.md

 Therefore, science was conducted.
 Said science resulted in two changes for the purpose of capturing a simulated waveform: increasing simulated clock speed, and the detection of the falling edge of the MSB for pulse generation instead of the full register rollover present for human speed interaction.

-The waveform below shows the MSB falling edge detection and corresponding LED output activity.
+The waveform below shows the pulses created from MSB falling edge detection and corresponding LED output activity.

 ![Simulation waveform showing LFSR MSB falling edge detection and LED blinking](img/simulated_waveform.PNG)